 For food, we suggest some names and do some reviews but, as we mostly just fall into places we like the look of, we encourage you to do the same!
-We also google stuff, as should you.
+We also google stuff, as should you, you'll find reviews we do as a Google Guide there too.
 For nightlife, it's the same, we give you some ideas but asking locals is better than any website.
 For places to visit and things to do, again, we give you a distilled list and we recommend following us the most on these ideas, but you might hate museums, or only have one day not two.
 So, again, an hour spent in a cafe with a phone or computer and a piece of paper, is better than anything we could give you.
 Therefore, get excited about travelling, use our work to get you started, but tailor your own trip to your own needs and desires, that's the best travel advice anyone could give you!

 2) Travel light but prepared.

 You're either going to take exactly the right number of underwear (plus a spare for accidents) or you're going to take one pair and some swimming apparel and wash it all in the sink, or maybe somewhere in between.
 There are good arguments for travelling light though, the number one being not waiting for that bloody baggage carousel and swimming lightly through and out of the airport, towards that awating adventure!
 There are some things you do need to take, the absolute minimal, with some excess suggestions: